mveres01/pytorch-drl4vrp/README.md

 ## Training Time

 On a Tesla P-100 GPU, the following training times are observed.
 Results were obtained by taking the the total time for the first 100 training iterations (with respective batch sizes), and converting into the appopriate time unit.
-Note that for the VRP in particular, as models are relatively untrained during this time, this may be slightly inaccurating results and YMMV.
+Note that for the VRP in particular, as models are relatively untrained during this time, this may be slightly inaccurate results and YMMV.

 | Task   | Batch Size | Sec / 100 Updates | Min / Epoch | Hours/Epoch | 20 Epochs |
 |--------|------------|-------------------|-------------|-------------|-----------|